Supplemental

 Our research has come up with a variety of options for

-include feeder types, designs, pens, density, non-target impacts,
+supplemental feeding which include feeder types, designs, pens, density, non-target impacts,

 and types of feed.